-- i. that their Twitter account@ICCWales is in English only - ii. their official website contains very little Welsh - iii. the branding and logo are in English only - iv. and that they placed English only signs outside the building
+- i. that their Twitter account@ICCWales is in English only - ii. their official website contains very little Welsh - iii. the branding and logo are in English only

 Standard 94: The standard requires a body to produce and publish a policy on awarding grants which ensures that the body considers the Welsh language when going through the process of awarding a grant.
 Welsh Ministers explained that this is not a grant funding, but an investment.
 ICC is a joint venture between Welsh Ministers and The Celtic Manor Resort Limited.
 I conclude that Welsh Ministers have not failed to comply with standard 94 as the arrangement in question was an investment and not a grant.